Chantero's Blog

 Check if they can cough

-• Ask if person can cough
+• Ask if the person can cough

 • If they can cough, try to get them to cough forcefully, sometimes this can dislodge the object